-Cycling through the names of the cities with a push of button that is conveniently placed at 2 o’clock, you will see the jumping hour indicator changing to the respective time zone.
+Cycling through the names of the cities with a push of a button that is conveniently placed at 2 o’clock, you will see the jumping hour indicator changing to the respective time zone.

 Quite handy, that, if you happen to be a frequent traveler, although you will still have to remember the difference between time zones when thinking about calling home.